-Topic 9: Disaster and Risk Management
+TOPIC 9: Disaster and Risk Management

 Countries that experience disastrous situations acquire unique management knowledge and develop tailored countermeasure technologies based on their experiences.
 As societies diversify, disaster damage changes as society changes.
 Therefore, the type of technology necessary to manage disastrous situations needs to continually adapt as the needs of road users and of the society change.
-Current trend in the management of disastrous event pay more attention to the quality of the management.
+Current trends in the management of disastrous events pay more attention to the quality of the management.
 Various available data/information can be easily collected and provided between road administrators and road users.
-The interaction with the public and other organization is also a key word for producing better results.
-This compares to the traditional disaster management approach of prioritizing making infrastructure safe.
-New or updated managing approach and techniques therefore welcome for the discussion.
+While the traditional disaster management approach prioritizes making infrastructure safe, the interaction with the public and other organizations is key for producing better results.
+New or updated managing approaches and techniques are welcome.